sburtner/sburtner.github.io/_posts/2018-11-04-shit-creek.md

 comments: true
 ---

-Islais Creek sits at the mouth of the [Bernal Heights watershed in San Francisco, California](http://explore.museumca.org/creeks/1630-RescIslais.html#).
-The 3rd St. bridge closes off the creek from the channel at the east end, while the tall, meandering lanes of the 280 and all of its speeding cars create an ominous, impenetrable barrier at the west end.

 > Islais Creek was fed, in part, by a stream that flowed down from the hills by way of what is today Alemany Boulevard.
 It was in this creek that we boys would catch pollywogs and bring them home, much to the consternation of our mothers.
 Mothers failed to find the creatures to be an adornment to their households.
 Today that stream is a busy highway carrying a heavy stream of automotive traffic.
->> Excerpt from Frank R. Quinn's 1984 memoir, *Growing Up in the Mission*
+  + Excerpt from Frank R. Quinn's 1984 memoir, *Growing Up in the Mission*

+Islais Creek sits at the mouth of the [Bernal Heights watershed in San Francisco, California](http://explore.museumca.org/creeks/1630-RescIslais.html#).
+The 3rd St. bridge closes off the creek from the channel at the east end, while the tall, meandering lanes of the 280 and all of its speeding cars create an ominous, impenetrable barrier at the west end.

 The landscape surrounding the creek is a somber mix of over-grown weeds, litter, and industrial stuctures, including concrete blocks, rusted steel beams, and wooden posts protruding from the water.
 Just beyond the raised banks on the northern end of the creek, rows of empty cars, vans, and tour buses stand at attention, waiting patiently until called upon by the myriad of auto and tourist companies that help keep San Francisco's commuters in constant movement.
 The southern end of the creek is similarly serene with its collection of low-profile, garage-front and warehouse businesses, a scene altogether quite different from the hustle and bustle of the waterfront and Mission areas mere blocks away.